Amlanpl0001/MyPortfolioWebsite/README.md

 - Enhanced admin dashboard with analytics
 - More interactive features in the Automation Lab
 - Security testing playground in the Automation Lab
-- Search functionality for the blog
 - Comments or reactions on blog posts
+- User profile customization
+- Social media sharing for blog posts
+- Email subscription for blog updates

 ## License